HRussellZFAC023/wendyannedaloz.com/site/content/_index.md

 image: img/a1-s.jpg
 blurb:
   heading: Acting
-  text: >+
+  text: Upcoming French Actress, bilingual in both English and French accepting
-    Upcoming French Actress, bilingual in both English and French accepting work for voice and screen projects.
+    work for voice and screen projects.
+Wendy-Anne is currently in rehearsals for the Island of wonder and Despair, produced by Johny Fiolett and Ragnar, directed by Irene Maffei.
 details:
   - heading: Location
     detail: Greater London